talkarr/talkarr/docs/index.md

 And many more features to come in future releases!

+## Problems or Questions?

+If you have any problems or questions, please check the [FAQ](deployment/faq.md) first.
+If you can't find a solution there, feel free to open an issue on the [GitHub Issues page](https://github.com/talkarr/talkarr/issues/new/choose)

 ## Contributing

 The easiest way to contribute is by help translating it into your language!
 You can find more information [here](translating)